vsisnet/n8n_install_ubuntu/README.markdown

 - Creates a directory (`/home/n8n`) for n8n configuration and data.
 - Sets up a `docker-compose.yml` file to run n8n and Caddy containers.
 - Configures Caddy for automatic HTTPS with a reverse proxy to n8n.
+- Downloads and sets up `upgrade_n8n.sh` in `/home/n8n` with executable permissions.
 - Starts the containers in detached mode.

 ##### Usage